 Every day, we perform simple tasks without even blinking an eye.
 We can tell someone to preheat the oven.
 We can give directions based on a map.
-We read aloud.
+If someone needs us to, we read aloud.
 But every time we need to complete one of these tasks, our brain is hard at work.

 What Is Wernicke’s Area?